LordAlucard90/TDD-ByExample/Part01 - The Money Example/principles.md

 During the development process could be not possible to imagine the new test because is too big.

 It is allowed to create a small test and make the green bar with code redundancy if and only if in the refactoring phase, or in the subsequent steps, this redundancy is removed.

+## Step 06: common equals

+Before refactoring a method (or more precisely, before writing it) there must be at least one test covering it.